 In the early 2000s, Kia had a reputation for manufacturing cheap, lackluster vehicles.
-Since then, Kia reliability has greatly improved, and today, it is regarded among the most reliable brands and a good option for drivers looking for a low-maintenance vehicle.
+Since then, Kia reliability has dramatically improved, and today, it is regarded among the most reliable brands and a good option for drivers looking for a low-maintenance vehicle.

-In this review, we’ll go over Kia reliability details like average annual repair costs and common breakdowns.
+This review will cover Kia reliability details like average annual repair costs and common breakdowns.
 We also provide advice about extended warranty coverage to keep your Kia in top shape for as long as you plan to own it.

 Our review team has examined the best extended car warranty providers, and we’ll introduce you to our two top recommendations at the end of this article.
 To start comparing warranty prices immediately, click below for free, no-obligation quotes.

 The short answer is yes, Kia reliability is above average.
 While Kia earned a poor reputation when it entered the United States market nearly 20 years ago, much has changed.
 Today, the brand has an overall RepairPal reliability rating of 4.0 out of 5.0 and ranks third out of 32 car brands surveyed.

 RepairPal determines reliability scores by looking at driver-reported data about brands’ average annual repair costs, the frequency of unexpected repairs, and the severity of needed repairs.
 Vehicles that earn a high RepairPal reliability rating, like Kias, are not likely to have many mechanical issues.